Tutor.com

 Tutor.com is an online tutoring company founded in 1998 that connects students to tutors in online classrooms.
-The service offers on-demand and scheduled tutoring to students, from fourth grade through college.
-Users can connect with live tutors of more than 40 subjects online, including math, science, essay writing, foreign language and test prep.
-As of 2020, the company has over 3,000 tutors.

-Company history
+From 2022 to 2025, the company was owned by Primavera Capital Group.
+As of July 2025, Tutor.com and The Princeton Review are 100% U.S.-owned, operated, and governed.
+Robert Batten serves as CEO of the company.

+History

 Tutor.com was founded in 1998 by George Cigale.
 In its early years, the company focused on partnerships with libraries across the United States, which would provide online tutoring to its clients.
 Tutor.com expanded into multiple markets, including universities, employee benefits, the United States Department of Defense, and additional direct consumer services.

 In January 2013, InterActive Corp (IAC) announced the purchase of Tutor.com, for an undisclosed amount.
 In August 2014, IAC's former subsidiary and Tutor.com's former parent Match Group bought test-preparation service The Princeton Review and combined it with its Tutor.com educational business.
 In March 2017, Match Group sold The Princeton Review, along with Tutor.com, to ST Unitas, a Korean education company.

-The company has been featured prominently in The Wall Street Journal, Forbes, The New York Times and CNN when discussing the increasing trend of on-demand tutoring and educational technology.
+In January 2022, Primavera Capital Group acquired The Princeton Review and Tutor.com from ST Unitas.
+In March 2024, the Florida Department of Education warned districts against using Tutor.com due to its owner's alleged ties to Chinese nationals.
+In July 2025, Tutor.com and The Princeton Review became 100% U.S-owned, operated, and governed.
+Robert Batten serves as CEO of the company.